experee-dev/api-documentation/README.md

 --
 `/products`

-List products, get data for a predetermined number of products from the experee catalogue. the response from this endpoint can be paginated and (optionally) filtered by country.
+List products, get data for a predetermined number of products from the Experee catalogue.
+The response from this endpoint can be paginated and (optionally) filtered by country and vary in the number of results returned.

 Optional GET Arguments